Meaning of Double-Headed Eagle

 Seljuk Sultanate of Rum

 Today, Istanbul’s European side is regarded as the Western lands in Turkey.
-However, Anatolia meant the West (Rumelia also known as “Turkey in Europe”) for the Turks in the past.
+However, Anatolia meant the West (Rumelia which meant Land of the Romans) for the Turks in the past.

 Therefore, the Anatolian Seljuk Turks that was founded following the fall of the Great Empire of Seljuks is known as the Seljuk Sultanate of Rum (Western Seljuk Empire) in international politics.